paul-london/Property-Type-Prediction/README.md

 ## 🔒 Data Privacy Notice

 This repository does not include any proprietary, private, or real-world client data.
+Therefore, results and visualizations will not match those of the original data.
 All data are synthetic to protect confidentiality.

 ---